 "Oh, there's no hurry.
 Better we go later than early.
 Let everyone get drunk first."

-Like many of his compatriots, Peter had emigrated to this country from Russia shortly after World War II.
-Subsequently, he joined the Sperry engineering staff where he and I had become close friends and confidants.
+Like many of his compatriots, Peter had emigrated to this country from Russia shortly after World War II and subsequently joined Sperry where he and I had become close friends and confidants.
 Disenchanted with our respective married lives, we plotted together to embark into the world of extramarital adventures.

-Glimpses from those never-ending days reappeared; as images of Irene materialized.
-I could see her again.
-She was dressed in a low-cut, black dress that accentuated her slim, lithe, femme fatale appearance.
-I recalled my inadequate feeling as a mono-linguistic specimen of the American scene, in spite of many years of advanced academic studies, but most of all – I remembered Irene.
+Glimpses from those never-ending days reappeared as images of Irene materialized.
+I could see her again, dressed in a low-cut, black dress that accentuated her slim, lithe, femme fatale appearance.
+I recalled my inadequate feeling as a mono-linguistic specimen of the American scene in spite of many years of advanced academic studies, but most of all I remembered Irene.

-Our first glass of scotch together, on the rocks in old fashioned glasses.
+Our first glass of scotch together, Chivas on the rocks in old fashioned glasses.

 My new, metallic sky blue '62 Ford Thunderbird - a beautiful car with a sleek, futuristic design that she thoroughly enjoyed on our many trips around town together.

 Her studio apartment, where we enjoyed many intimate moments.